uploadcare/file-uploader/solutions/adaptive-image/README.md

 <uc-img src="SOURCE_IMAGE_PATH"></uc-img>
 ```

 That will save the resources and make image behavior more expected.
-Browser will select most suitable image size automatically.
+The browser will select the most suitable image size automatically.

 ## Layout shift

-It's a good practice to set up initial size for the images to avoid layout shifting during loading.
+It's good to set up the initial size for the images to avoid layout shifting during loading.

 ## CDN Operations

-You can provide some transformation settings for the single image or for the set of images:
+You can provide some transformation settings for the single image or the set of images:

 ```html
 <style>